 But for the local, small businesses, the sudden altruism seems to have come about because of the very real possibility of going broke or fading to obscurity.

-I can’t help but imagine that a heightened sense of fiscal mortality has kicked in, and, with the situation clearer, many previously “lazy” businesses are now marketing instead of begging or bragging.
+I can’t help but imagine that a heightened sense of fiscal mortality has kicked in, and, with the situation clearer, many previously “lazy” businesses are now actually marketing instead of begging or bragging.

 Stop Advertising, Start Marketing